 You can take this to the next level by assigning scores for each lead.
 Lead scoring is easily done and automated with an inbound marketing platform such as HubSpot, and can be set based on the desired fit and interest parameters.

 What will trigger your lead handoff from Marketing to Sales?
 Is it a lead score threshold?
 Is it a bottom-of-the-funnel conversion such as a demo request, marketing assessment, or consult?
 Outline what information will be shared and how Marketing will notify Sales of these leads.

 Conversely, when and how will Sales return leads to Marketing?
 After how many call attempts does a lead get returned for nurturing and what nurturing path would this trigger

 5. Lead Nurturing

-Marketing’s lead nurturing process is a carefully considered process for moving leads further down the sales funnel.
-Your lead nurture workflows should increase the interest level of your leads with helpful content in the awareness stage, then consideration stage, then decision stage.
+Marketing’s lead nurturing process is a carefully considered series of actions that moves leads further down the sales funnel.
+Your lead nurturing workflows should increase the interest level of your leads by serving up helpful content in the awareness, consideration and decision stages.
 Each offer sent with workflows gives the lead more information, more detail, and more assistance, meanwhile building the lead’s confidence in your brand.